 Continue on for all the info you need to maximize the rewards on your Wells Fargo card.

 Which credit cards earn Wells Fargo Go Far Rewards?

 The following credit cards from Wells Fargo earn its signature Go Far Rewards points.
 Consider their earn rates and bonus categories when building your personal credit card profile.

 Use the Propel to earn 3X points on dining, travel, gas and popular streaming services, plus 1X points on other purchases.
-The card includes a 30,000-point intro bonus after you spend $3,000 on purchases in the first three months and has no annual fee.
-This offer is no longer available.
+The card offers 30,000 bonus points after you spend $3,000 on purchases in the first three months and it has no annual fee.

 You’ll earn unlimited 1.5 percent cash back on purchases and a $150 intro bonus after spending $500 in the first three months, plus no annual fee.
 Rewards appear in your account as Go Far Rewards points, which you’ll only be able to redeem for cash.